Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-By the end of the course, you will have to take a 48 hour exam, and collect "flags" along the way.
+At the end of the course, you will have to take a 48 hour exam, and collect "flags" along the way.
 At the time of writing, the passing criteria is 3 out of 4 flags.
-The great thing is that results are almost immediate, and that you do not have to write a report which is great!
+The great thing is that results are almost immediate, and that you do not have to write a report.
+Awesome!

-In addition, Zero-Point Security is a [CREST member][4] company, which means that when this certification gains traction, it's certification may hold some additional value in countries where CREST has a large presence such as the UK, Hong Kong, and Singapore.
+In addition, Zero-Point Security is a [CREST training partner][4] company, which means that when this certification gains traction, HOPEFULLY it's certification may hold some additional value in countries where CREST has a large presence such as the UK, Hong Kong, and Singapore.
+As a lifelong student, I'm not a big fan of expiring certifications, so I'd be much more willing to spend my own hard earned money on attaining the CRTO, eCPTX or OSEP over something like the CCT (infra), CCSAS(simulated attack specialist), or whatever SANS has to offer in this domain.

-## The course structure
+## Red Team Ops